San Silvestro in Capite: Exterior

 The church has an atrium and narthex, which isolates the church from the busy square outside.
 There are fragments of early Christian sculpture, many with inscriptions, embedded in the walls of the atrium.

-The facade was completed in 1703.
+The façade was completed in 1703.
 It has an unusual giant order topped with four baroque statues: San Silvestro by Lorenzo Ouone, Saint Stephen by Michelangelo Borgognone, Saint Clare by Giuseppe Mazzoni and Saint Francis by Vincenzo Felice.

 Interior

 It is believed that the high altar, which predates the present church, was influenced by the style of Michelangelo.
 The interior is rich in marble, gilding, and artistic decoration.

 The nave has an Assumption with Saints frescoed (1680) by Giacinto Brandi.
 The main altar carved ciborium or canopy (1667) by Carlo Rainaldi.
 The cupola was frescoed (1605) by Cristoforo Roncalli.
 A Martyrdom of San Stephan I and a Messengers of Constantine call on San Silvestro (1610) were frescoed in the apse by Orazio Borgianni.
 In the baptistry apse, there is a Baptism of Constantine by Ludovico Gimignani.
 The transept has a History of San Silvestro (1690) also by Gimignani, and a Madonna with Child by Baccio Ciarpi.